 An interesting curiosity is that the longest theoretical line of sight possible in the British Isles is from the top of the Merrick to Snowdon in Wales, a distance of 232km.
 It's almost certainly only possible to see it on a clear winter day.
 See this site Merrick Summit Panorama for details, an explanation of why you probably can't see The Merrick from Wales, and other great summit panoramas.

 Access The majority of the winter climbs on the Merrick are on a crag called the Black Gairy which lies between 550-750m altitude on the north side of the west ridge of the Merrick.
 Access is pretty long, but very worthwhile.
 There are two main options.
 The first is to leave your car at or near Kirriereoch Farm and walk in to the bottom of the crag from the west along forestry roads (cross the bridge at 373864) then over moorland along the south side of the burn.
 It is quite rough ground and the land has been devastated by industrial forestry.
 This takes about 1½ hours from the farm, 1 hour from the end of the ungated forest track at 388868.
 The other option is to walk in from near the top of the Bennan Hill, where a forestry road can be used for access.
 This approach, mostly on short grass, takes you over Benyellary to the Merrick-Benyellary col. Traverse westwards from just above this col to reach the top of the descent route as detailed below.
-For the Howe of the Cauldron climb this summit route is definitely recommended.
+For the Howe of the Cauldron climb, the Merrick summit route is definitely recommended.
 Just descend to the Howe of the Cauldron climb from near the trig-point at the summit.
+It is very hard to see the route from above but the GridRef for the bottom of the route is NX 42930 85646

 Note that there is an obvious dyke junction on the plateau directly above the top of the Black Gutter.